ivy-llc/ivy/docs/partial_source/deep_dive/0_navigating_the_code.rst

 * Optional parameters must be keyword-only arguments

 This convention makes it easier for us to modify functions in the future.
-Keyword-only parameters will mandate the use of argument names when calling functions, and this will allow us the flexibility to extend the function behaviour in future releases without breaking forward compatibility.
+Keyword-only parameters will mandate the use of argument names when calling functions, and this will increase our flexibility for extending function behaviour in future releases without breaking forward compatibility.
+Similar arguments can be kept together in the argument list, rather than us needing to add these at the very end to ensure positional argument behaviour remains the same.

 The :code:`dtype`, :code:`device` and :code:`out` arguments are always keyword-only.
 Arrays always have type hint :code:`Union[ivy.Array, ivy.NativeArray]` in the input and :code:`ivy.Array` in the output.